Contentful Personalization & Analytics

 The observer pauses dwell accumulation when the page is hidden and resumes when the page becomes visible again.
 It coalesces in-flight callbacks so a slow or failing event send does not create duplicate concurrent sends for the same element.
 If visibility ends while an event send is in flight, the final duration update is sent after that in-flight attempt settles.

 Sticky view handling is per DOM element.
 If the payload has sticky: true, the first view attempt for that element sends sticky: true to Core.
-After Core returns optimization data for that sticky view, later view events for the same element omit sticky.
-If the sticky attempt does not return optimization data, the detector retries sticky on the next visibility cycle for that element.
+After Core accepts that sticky view, later view events for the same element omit sticky.
+If the sticky attempt is blocked, the detector retries sticky on the next visibility cycle for that element.
 Separately rendered elements with the same entry ID are treated as separate sticky targets.

 Click tracking uses one document-level capture listener.
 It does not call preventDefault() or stopPropagation().